ChrisSuess/Project-Xbow/xbow/Examples/README.md

     aws configure

 Which will prompt you for your credentials provided.
+It will ask for your default region, please use

+    eu-west-1

 Getting and Installing **Xbow**